-- 24.21 Pursuant to section 23-4.1-7.1 of the Rhode Island General Laws, as amended, every hospital licensed in accordance with Chapter 23-17 of the Rhode Island General Laws, as amended, is required to restock supplies listed by the Director of Health that are used by a licensed emergency medical services provider in transporting emergency patients to such hospital. - 24.21.1 Restocking will not be required: (i) in the absence of documentation of supply usage on the emergency patient's R.I.
-EMS ambulance run report or (ii) if the licensed emergency medical services provider bills any third party payer for the supplies which were used. - 24.21.2 The listing of supplies that are subject to mandatory restocking in accordance with section 24.21 (above) is available by contacting:
+- 24.21 Pursuant to RIGL § 23-4.1-7.1 every hospital licensed in accordance with RIGL Chapter 23-17 is required to restock supplies listed by the Director of Health that are used by a licensed emergency medical services provider in transporting emergency patients to such hospital. - 24.21.1 Restocking will not be required: (i) in the absence of documentation of supply usage on the emergency patient's R.I.
+EMS ambulance run report or (ii) if the licensed emergency medical services provider bills any third party payer for the supplies which were used. - 24.21.2 The listing of supplies that are subject to mandatory restocking in accordance with § 24.21 (above) is available by contacting:

-Rhode Island Department of Health, Office of Emergency Medical Services 3 Capitol Hill, Room 105 Providence, RI 02908 401-222-2401
+Rhode Island Department of Health, Office of Emergency Medical Services 3 Capitol Hill, Room 105

+Providence, RI 02908

+401-222-2401